 Students are allocated various tiers depending on their particular circumstances.
 Students would then view a number of potential rooms prior to the “Room Ballot” which involved an appointment to visit the Accommodation Office to choose a room from those still available.
 This can cause disruption to other students and takes time.
 They required a system to help streamline the process and take it online – particularly important with COVID-19 restrictions and safety measures in place.

 We began with a consultation process.
 This allowed us to identify key criteria and goals as well as share early plans and designs.
-Our development team then created a solution that gives Hertford College an intranet that suits their exact needs.
+Our Oxford-based development team then created a solution that gives Hertford College an intranet that suits their exact needs.
 This included:

 - Controlled access: with various stakeholders requiring different functionality, and confidential information being stored, it was important to ensure every user had the appropriate access permissions.
 The new SharePoint intranet is flexible, providing various levels of access depending on the individual user.
 This allows streamlined use, with no surplus functionality for users, and systems that comply with GDPR.

 - Branding: we used Hertford College’s existing brand guidelines to create an engaging design that provides an element of consistency and is instantly familiar.